 THIS NOTICE DESCRIBES HOW MEDICAL/HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
+PLEASE REVIEW IT CAREFULLY.

-If you have any questions about this notice, please call the HIPAA Privacy Office at
+If you have any questions about this notice, please call the HIPAA Privacy Office at (860) 358-4630.

-The effective date of this privacy notice is April 14, 2003
+The effective date of this privacy notice is November 28, 2016.

 I.OUR RESPONSIBILITIES TO YOU

 We are required by law to:

-1. Maintain the privacy of your health information and to provide you with notice of our legal duties and privacy practices.
+- Maintain the privacy of your health information and to provide you with notice of our legal duties and privacy practices.

-2. Comply with the terms of our Notice currently in effect.
+- Comply with the terms of our Notice currently in effect.

 receive in the future.
 Should we make material changes, we will make the revised Notice available to you by posting it in a publicly accessible area and by posting it on the internet at www.middlesexhealth.org.

 II.
 SPECIAL REGULATIONS REGARDING DISCLOSURE OF PSYCHIATRIC, DRUG AND ALCOHOL ABUSE AND HIV-RELATED INFORMATION

 Special restrictions apply to the release of health information concerning psychiatric conditions, drug and alcohol abuse or HIV-related information.
-Your specific permission to release this information will be required.

 III.
 HOW WE WILL USE AND DISCLOSE YOUR HEALTH INFORMATION